-Month Grade 4 Abilities Screening and Gifted Process Timeline September / October Canadian Cognitive Abilities Test 7 (CCAT7) training for school staff Parents/Guardians of grade 4 students are informed of the dates that the CCAT7 will be administered Grade 4 students will be familiarized with multiple choice format of the CCAT7 by completing the practice tests The CCAT7 is administered to Grade 4 students mid - late October November Schools receive the CCAT7 results in November Parents will receive a copy of their child's CCAT7 results in late November Parents will be informed if their child has met the HDSB CCAT7 criteria to continue on with the gifted screening process December January/ February Gifted Profile Summary Sheets are prepared using results to date School Resource Team (SRT) Meeting to review select CCAT7 results and discuss programming.
+Month Grade 4 Abilities Screening and Gifted Process Timeline September / October Canadian Cognitive Abilities Test 7 (CCAT7) training for school staff Parents/Guardians of grade 4 students are informed of the dates that the CCAT7 will be administered Grade 4 students will be familiarized with multiple choice format of the CCAT7 by completing the practice tests The CCAT7 is administered to Grade 4 students mid - late October November Schools receive the CCAT7 results in November Parents/Guardians will receive a copy of their child's CCAT7 results in late November Parents/Guardians will be informed if their child has met the HDSB CCAT7 criteria to continue on with the gifted screening process January/ February Gifted Profile Summary Sheets are prepared using results to date School Resource Team (SRT) Meeting to review select CCAT7 results and discuss programming.
 Recommendations will be made about which Gr.
-4 students: May be identified as gifted without further assessments (Category 1) Will require an psycho-educational assessment: The Wechsler Intellectual Scale for Children (WISC) to determine giftedness (Category 2) Do not meet the requirements for gifted identification, but may benefit from extended programming Consent to be obtained for additional testing Individual Wechsler Intellectual Scale for Children (WISC) assessments are administered Results to be shared with parents by the end of February Results will be shared with the school with parents permission March/April Schools will hold an SRT and with parental input: Recommendations are made regarding: Gifted Identification Placement: Resource Support or Gifted Self Contained Gifted Gifted Self Contained Referral Forms are filled out and sent to Student Services for any student who is recommended for a gifted self-contained placement Parents and students are invited to a Gifted Information Session at the area school where the gifted self-contained classes are located May/June Identification Placement and Review Committee (IPRC) Meetings Makes the final decision about all identifications and placements in HDSB
+4 students: May be identified as gifted without further assessments (Category 1) Will require an psycho-educational assessment: The Wechsler Intellectual Scale for Children (WISC) to determine giftedness (Category 2) Do not meet the requirements for gifted identification, but may benefit from extended programming Consent to be obtained for additional testing Individual Wechsler Intellectual Scale for Children (WISC) assessments are administered Results to be shared with parents/guardians by the end of February Results will be shared with the school with parent/guardian permission March/April Schools will hold an SRT and with parental input: Recommendations are made regarding: Gifted Identification Placement: Resource Support or Gifted Self Contained Gifted Gifted Self Contained Referral Forms are filled out and sent to Special Education Services for any student who is recommended for a gifted self-contained placement Parents/Guardians and students are invited to a Gifted Information Session at the area school where the gifted self-contained classes are located